-- Mr. Hjerpe terminates his employment with the FHLBank of Boston for a good reason (as defined in the change in control agreement) that is not remedied within certain cure periods by the FHLBank of Boston; or - the FHLBank of Boston (or the FHLBank of Boston's successor in the event of reorganization) terminates Mr. Hjerpe's employment without cause (as defined by the change in control agreement).
+- Mr. Hjerpe terminates his employment with the FHLBank of Boston for a good reason that is not remedied within certain cure periods by the FHLBank of Boston; or - The FHLBank of Boston (or its successor in the event of a reorganization) terminates Mr. Hjerpe's employment without cause,

-The FHLBank of Boston has agreed to pay Mr. Hjerpe an amount equal to his annualized base salary at the time of such termination to be paid in equal installments over the following 12 months according to the FHLBank of Boston's regular payroll cycle during such period.
-Notwithstanding the foregoing, the FHLBank of Boston's obligation to pay Mr. Hjerpe such amount will be subject to Mr. Hjerpe's execution of the FHLBank of Boston's standard release of claims agreement and the FHLBank of Boston's compliance with applicable statutory and regulatory requirements at the time such payment would otherwise be made.
-Payments to Mr. Hjerpe under the change in control agreement are in lieu of any severance payments that would be otherwise payable to him.
+FHLBank of Boston has agreed to pay Mr. Hjerpe an amount equal to his annualized base salary at the time of such termination to be paid in equal installments over the following 12 months.
+As a condition to payment, Mr. Hjerpe must agree to execute FHLBank of Boston's standard release of claims agreement.
+Any payments to Mr. Hjerpe under the change-incontrol agreement are in lieu of any severance payments that would otherwise be payable to him and may also require the approval of the FHFA.